TrinityChristiana/nss-js-event-mirror-mirror-in-the-code/README.md

-# Name of Repo
+# Mirror Mirror In the Code

-Date Created: 01/00/20 | Date Modified: 01/00/20
+Date Created: 01/20/20 | Date Modified: 01/20/20

-This assignment is practice for Book 0: Chapter 0 of NSS's course work.
-Link to the assignment:
+This assignment is practice for Book 2: Chapter 12 of NSS's course work.
+Link to the assignment: https://github.com/TrinityTerry/client-side-mastery/blob/master/book-2-the-neophyte/chapters/JS_EVENTS.md#practice-mirror-mirror-in-the-code

 Preview Assignment:
 ***
-# nss-js-event-mirror-mirror-in-the-code
-# nss-js-event-mirror-mirror-in-the-code